hardyoyo/RodmanPottingerCookbook/recipes/BratAndCabbageSoup.md

 Use a gluten-free meat substitute like Quorn (their Meatless Pieces are even already chopped to the right size, easy/peasy).

-If you're cooking for mixed company, you can sauté both brats and Quorn (in separate skillets, obviously) and then invite your guests to add whatever meat substitute they prefer to their soup.
+If you’re cooking for mixed company, you can sauté both brats and Quorn (in separate skillets, obviously) and then invite your guests to add whatever meat substitute they prefer to their soup.